atsheehan/curriculum/lessons/intro-to-rails/intro-to-rails.md

 </ul>
 ```

 This view displays the articles in an unordered list and generates a link for each one.
-We're using an instance variable `@articles` to pass information from the controller to the view and generating the link using the Rails `link_to` helper method.
+We're using an instance variable `@articles` to pass information from the controller to the view and generating the link using the `link_to` helper method.
 Let's update our controller to retrieve the list of articles and store them in the instance variable:

 ```ruby
 class ArticlesController < ApplicationController